-Oracle VM VirtualBox enables you to transparently encrypt the VM data stored in the configuration file, saved state, and EFI boot data for the guest.
+Oracle VM VirtualBox enables you to transparently encrypt the VM data stored in the configuration file, saved state and EFI boot data for the guest.

 Oracle VM VirtualBox uses the AES algorithm in various modes.
-The selected mode depends on the encrypting component of the VM.
+The selected mode depends on encrypting component of the VM.
 Oracle VM VirtualBox supports 128-bit or 256-bit data encryption keys (DEK).
-The DEK is stored encrypted in the VM configuration file and is decrypted during VM startup.
+The DEK is stored encrypted in the VM configuration file and is decrypted during VM opening.

-Since the DEK is stored as part of the VM configuration file, it is important that the file is kept safe.
+Since the DEK is stored as part of the VM configuration file, it is important that it is kept safe.
 Losing the DEK means that the data stored in the VM is lost irrecoverably.
 Having complete and up to date backups of all data related to the VM is the responsibility of the user.

-The VM, even if it is encrypted, may contain media encrypted with different passwords.
-To deal with this, the password for the VM has a password identifier, in the same way as passwords for media.
-The password ID is an arbitrary string which uniquely identifies the password in the VM and its media.
-You can use the same password and ID for both the VM and its media.
+The VM, even if it is encrypted, may contain mediums encrypted with different passwords.
+To deal with this, the password for the VM itself also has password identifier such as passwords for mediums.
+The password ID is an arbitrary string which uniquely identifies the password in the VM and its mediums.
+It is allowed to use the same password for VM and its mediums with the same ID.